totalspectrum/spin2cpp/doc/general.md

 ### P1

-Pretty much all of COG RAM is used by the compiler.
+On the P1, pretty much all of COG RAM is used by the compiler.
 No specific hardware registers are used.

 ### P2

-Most of COG RAM is used by the compiler, except that $1e0-$1ef are left free for application use.
+On the P2, most of COG RAM is used by the compiler. $1e0-$1ef are left free for application use.
 COG RAM from $00 to $ff is used for FCACHE, and so when you are sure no FCACHE is in use you may use this for scratch.

 The first 16 registers of LUT memory ($200 to $20f) are always left free.
 The remainder of the first half of LUT ($210 to $2ff) are used for functions that the user explicitly asks to put in LUT.
 If no such functions exist they are free for user use.